sunaalkayuniaresta/sunaalkayuniaresta/README.md

 <!-- - 🔭 I’m currently working on **[RIMM Sustainability](https://rimm.io)** -->

-- 🌱 I enjoy exploring **Front End Web, Back End Web, and Product Management.**
+- 🌱 **I am eager to have the opportunity to increase my experience and broaden my horizons insight, especially in the Information and Technology.**

 - 👯 I’m a **Team Player**